END IN MIND

-Ukraine offers a wide variety of courses to study either for the Bachelor’s, Masters or Doctorate degree programs.
+Ukraine offers a wide variety of courses for the Bachelor’s, Masters or Doctorate degree programs.

-Some of the courses are available for study in English language, while the majority can only be studied in the local language.
+Some of the courses are available for study in English language, while the majority are only available in the local language.
 Of recent, there is a steady increase in the number of courses available in English language.

 This is a one-year pre-admission academic program that is designed to prepare international students with the relevant language knowledge required to enrol into the main program.

 Admission typically continues all year round, both for the September – November enrollment and the March enrollment.

 Prices typically range from $1000 – $2000, depending on the university.
 Click the button below for the current tuition.

 Medical programs are the most popular programs of study by international students in Ukraine.

 Most of the medical courses are available in both English and the local Ukrainian / Russian language.